Would you really like to know how to make a still? Read and consider this DIY to purify your water.

-Supplies for making a DIY Still:
+Supplies for Making a DIY Still

-- (1) Aluminum pot with an aluminum lid (we used a tamale steamer from a place that rhymes with Target…Doh!)
+- Aluminum pot with an aluminum lid (we used a tamale steamer from a place that rhymes with Target…Doh!)

 - 5 Gallon bucket

-- (1) 1/8 inch drill bit
+- 1/8 inch drill bit

-- (1) 3/8) inch drill bit
+- 3/8 inch drill bit

-- (1) Cooking Thermometer
+- Cooking Thermometer

-- (1) Teflon Tape
+- Teflon Tape

-- (1) Metal File
+- Metal File

-- (2) 3/8-inch to 3/8-inch compression adapter (found in plumbing section
+- 3/8-inch to 3/8-inch compression adapter (found in the plumbing section

-- (1) 20 ft.
+- 20 ft.
 Refrigerator coil

 - A stove or other consistent heat source (when using the still you need to keep whatever you are boiling at a very even temp)